 Monetary council puts interest rates on hold despite inflation

-The Monetary Policy Council (RPP), the Polish central bank's rate-setting body, has kept the reference interest rate at 6.75 percent, it announced on Wednesday, despite rising inflation.
+The Monetary Policy Council (RPP), the Polish central bank's rate-setting body, unexpectedly broke its rate-hiking cycle despite rising inflation and kept the reference interest rate at 6.75 percent on Wednesday.

 The RPP also left the deposit rate unchanged at 6.25 percent.

-The rate-setting body's decision went against the market consensus of a possible 25-basis-point hike and ignored October's spike in inflation.
+The rate-setting body's Wednesday decision went against the market consensus of a 25-basis-point hike and ignored September's spike in inflation that surprised economists.